 P.S.
 Don’t feel like you need to do all of these things.
 Pick a couple to start with and adopt more as you go.
 Before you know it, they’ll become second nature and you’ll be doing them without even realising.
 (Plus you’ll find yourself becoming more aware of all the other things you can do to reduce waste, reuse and recycle too!).

 P.P.S.
 Here are a few resources you might find handy ?

 http://www.abc.net.au/ourfocus/waronwaste/ (the second season of War on Waste started last Tuesday in case you missed it!)

-I’d love to hear what habits you already have in place to reduce waste, and live a more sustainable environmentally friendly life, so let me know!
+We’d love to hear what habits you already have in place to reduce waste and live a more sustainable environmentally friendly life, so let us know!

-If you’d like to read our tips on how to reduce waste in the kitchen, head on over here!
+If you’d like to read our tips on how to keep your mental well being during lockdowns, head on over here!